caseywatts/caseywatts.github.io/_posts/2019-12-28-debugging-your-brain-5.md

 ## Cognitive Restructuring

 Cognitive Restructuring is the process of identifying and countering "maladaptive thought patterns".
 "Maladaptive" means it is unhelpful; it gets in your way.
 Maladaptive thought patterns tend to be irrational or exaggerated.
-These unhelpful thoughts lead to negative emotions and downward spirals.
+These unhelpful thoughts lead to negative emotions and downwardd spirals.
 They make you feel worse in an unproductive, unhelpful way.
 Some examples of these are all-or-nothing thinking, over-generalization, and magnification.
 These are also known as "cognitive distortions", because they are a distorted view of reality.

+ZERO: WHEN YOU HAVE BAD TIME SPIRAL?

 The first step to productively dealing with these unhelpful thoughts is to identify them.
 Once you identify them, you can counter or replace them with more realistic and helpful thoughts.

+### Example Scenario

+One day I was excited to attend a particular tech event.
+It was raining, and I was wet and cold.
+On my way to the event, I stepped in a puddle!
+I heard several automatic thoughts go off in my head.

+* "Ugh!
+Wet shoes are the worst!".
+* “I’m running late, so I shouldn’t even go!
+It'll look really bad.”
+* “Today sucks.”

+These thoughts made me feel worse, and I really considered not going.
+I identified what cognitive distortions these representend, and thought of more adaptive and realistic alternative thoughts.
+I ended up going to the event after all, and being very glad I did.

 ## Identifying Cognitive Distortions